 Sundance Ski Resort has a vertical drop of about 2,150 feet and elevation level of 8,250 feet.
 It offers a lot of skiing, including one of the finest intermediate-expert bowls in the Wasatch range called Bishop's Bowl.
 Mount Timpanogos serves as the beautiful background in the distance.
 Sundance has a quad lift and two triple-chair lifts that allow access to over forty different runs with varying terrein of bumps, bowls, and chutes.
 Sundance receives an average of 320 inches of snow a year.
 There are over 450 acres of wilderness that is a skiers and snow boarders paradise.
 The skiing is quite good at Sundance, and although the steepness and vertical drop cannot rival that of Snowbird, the crowds don't match those of the Cottonwood Canyons.

 The Southern Wasatch Mountains may not be as popular as the Central Wasatch above Salt Lake City.
 This is where backcountry skiers and snowboarders go to get away from the crowds.
 Mount Timpanogos is a sought after goal for climbers and skiers with 4,000 feet of skiing.
 The bowls on the east side of Timpanogos offer good terrain.
 There have been some accidents and fatalities from avalanches so it is a good idea to check the conditions before you go.
 Alpine Scenic Loop Road is a good place for cross-country skiers or snowshoers during winter.
 The road has many switchbacks and the scenery is hard to beat.
-American Fork Canyon is usually plowed to Granite Flat in winter with conditions permitting.
+American Fork Canyon is usually plowed to Granite Flat conditions permitting.